Businesses Required to Subsidize COBRA During Pandemic Might Be Eligible to Claim Tax Credit

 An employer would not be eligible to claim the tax credit for any individuals who fit under voluntary termination.
 For example, if an individual ended employment because their child was unable to attend school due to the COVID-19 pandemic, the termination is considered voluntary.
 An employer who chose to fund such an individual’s continuation coverage could not claim the credit.

 There are other instances where an individual could be considered an AEI, so employers needed to base their determination on the available guidance.

 COBRA Subsidy Impact on ESR Affordability

-When an employer reduces an employee’s hours, the employee might no longer meet a health plan’s eligibility requirements.
-Loss of employer-sponsored coverage due to reduced hours is a COBRA qualifying event that could make a part-time employee an AEI.
+If an employer reduced an employee’s hours, the employee might no longer have met a health plan’s eligibility requirements.
+Loss of employer-sponsored coverage due to reduced hours would then have been a COBRA qualifying event that could have made a part-time employee an AEI.

-In general, Applicable Large Employers (ALEs) are employers with an average of at least 50 full-time employees, including full time equivalents, during the prior calendar year.
-When an ALE reduces to part-time the hours of an employee who is considered full-time under an ESR look-back period, the ALE is still at risk of an ESR penalty if it doesn’t offer the employee affordable and adequate health insurance coverage and the employee receives a premium tax credit (PTC).
+In general, Applicable Large Employers (ALEs) are employers with an average of at least 50 full-time employees, including full-time equivalents, during the prior calendar year.
+When an ALE reduces to part-time the hours of an employee who is considered full-time under an ESR look-back period, the ALE would have been at risk of an ESR assessment if it didn’t offer the employee affordable and adequate health insurance coverage and the employee received a premium tax credit (PTC).

-With the full COBRA subsidy, an ALE’s offer of COBRA coverage would be affordable for ESR purposes since the employee doesn’t contribute toward the premium.
-However, the COBRA coverage is not likely to be affordable when the subsidy expires as the employee pays the entire premium.
-Consequently, beginning October these individuals might put the employees at risk for an assessment if they obtain a PTC to purchase coverage on a government marketplace.
+With the full COBRA subsidy, an ALE’s offer of COBRA coverage would have been affordable for ESR purposes since the employee didn’t contribute toward the premium.
+However, the COBRA coverage would not likely have been affordable when the subsidy expired as the employee paid the entire premium.
+Consequently, those individuals might have put the employer at risk for an assessment if they obtained a PTC to purchase coverage on a government marketplace.